CCI-Tools/cate/docs/source/architecture.rst

 This paragraph summarizes the flow of requests from perspective of Cate WebUI.
 When a user submits a username and password in Cate WebUI (or even Cate Desktop), Keycloak or authentication component of CateHub authenticates the credentials and returns an access token that permits further requests to CateHub.
-Cate WebUI makes request to REST API of CateHUB to spawn a WebAPI service with resources.
+Cate WebUI makes request to REST API of CateHub to spawn a WebAPI service with resources.
 The spawner component of CateHub facilitates this request to Kubernetes.
 Upon success, Hub component of CateHub makes changes to the proxy component to reverse proxy all the requests on `</user/username>` to the pod.